 • flour – this acts as thickener for the broth, turning it into a sauce.

-• basil pesto – I like to use a high-quality store-bought pesto for salmon with pesto pasta, but you’re free to start by making your own pesto, if you’d like!
+• basil pesto – you can use our best homemade pesto, or a high-quality store-bought pesto for salmon with pesto pasta.

 • lemon zest – the acidic brightness of lemon is a classic when paired with seafood (see also: garlic lemon shrimp pasta), and in this case we’ll be using lemon zest.